Tetractys1234/seed_labs/pki/README.md

 ![x509constraint](img/x509constraint.png)

-We know that this certificate is self signed by looking at the issuer field of the certificat
+We know that this certificate is self signed by looking at the issuer field of the certificate

 ![x509issuer](img/x509issuer.png)

 Identifying the values in the certificate file:

 We have the Modulus of the RSA algorithm in our certificate file as well as the public exponent stored.
-This is the 'n' value and the 'e' value respectively.
+This is the 'n' value and the 'e' value respectivelying the `openssl rsa -in ca.key -text -noout`

 ![rsapublic](img/rsapublic.png)

 If we want to get more information we need to access the the password protected key file.
 This will give us the rest of the values needed to perform the RSA encryption algortihm